KCEndeavours/KC-Bio-Page/README.md

 # COMP2245 Assignment 1
-This is Assignment 1 for Kadeem Charles
+A personal blog we were instructed to create to aid in our understanding of HTML and CSS.

 ## Branching
-Branching allows you to isolate development work without affecting other branches in the repository.
+Branching allows us to isolate development work without affecting other branches in the repository.

 Each repository has one default branch (usually called master), and can have multiple other branches.